radiatoryang/scopa/Documentation~/MapImporter.md

 - We automatically convert Quake / Half-Life / Source Z-up axis to Unity's Y-up axis.
 - Entity origins will be converted as well, but you have to manually configure custom entity properties for scaling.
 See the [Entity Import workflow](EntityImport.md).

-**Snapping Threshold**: _(default: 4)_ vertex snap distance threshold in unscaled map units.
+**Snapping Threshold**: _(default: 1)_ vertex snap distance threshold in unscaled map units.
 Pretty important for minimizing seams and cracks on complex non-rectilinear brushes.
-In the map editor, avoid building smaller than the welding threshold.
+In the map editor, avoid building smaller than this threshold.
 Set to 0 to disable for slightly faster import times, but you may get more seams and hairline cracks.
 - We don't weld vertices because each brush face needs separate normals and UVs.

 **Default Smoothing Angle**: _(default: 80 degrees)_ smooth shading on edges, which adds extra import time; set to -1 to disable default global smoothing, and/or override with `_phong` / `_phong_angle` entity keyvalues, or in a Scopa Material Config.